mbkers/ship-trajectory-prediction/README.md

 ### Short term:

-To enhance the model's capabilities and address its limitations, several avenues for improvement are being explored, including:
+To enhance the model's capabilities and to address its limitations, several avenues for improvement are being explored, including:

-1. Increase training data: Significantly expand the training dataset, which can be achieved by collecting more diverse data from a variety of sources.
-Utilising HPC clusters at the university can facilitate efficient processing of large datasets.
+1. Increase training data: Significantly expand the training dataset.
+2. Utilise HPC clusters at the university to facilitate efficient processing of large datasets.
-2. Hyperparameter optimisation: Fine tune the model by systematically optimising hyperparameters, such as learning rates, batch sizes, and network architecture.
+3. Hyperparameter optimisation: Fine tune the model by systematically optimising hyperparameters, such as learning rates, batch sizes, and network architecture.
 This can lead to better performance and generalisability.
-3. Input features: Investigate different combinations of input features to identify the most informative ones.
-Experimenting with various data representations and feature engineering techniques can lead to improved model performance.
+4. Input features: Investigate different combinations of input features to identify the most informative ones.
-4. Generalisation to various vessel types and regions: Modify the model to work effectively with different vessel types and geographic regions. <!-- This involves diversifying the training data and potentially implementing domain adaptation techniques. -->
+5. Generalisation to various vessel types and regions: Modify the model to work effectively with different vessel types and geographic regions.
-5. Code improvements and additions: Continuously improve and expand the codebase, addressing issues and adding new features to enhance the model's flexibility and usability.
+6. Code improvements and additions: Continuously improve and expand the codebase, addressing issues and adding new features to enhance the model's flexibility and usability.

 ### Medium term: